 Though it's not common today, Laurina was first classified in the 1940s on the island of Réunion, east of Madagascar.
-This dwarf mutation of Bourbon is unique in that it naturally contains about half the caffeine content of most Coffea arabica.
+This dwarf mutation of Bourbon is unique in that it naturally contains less than half the caffeine content of most Coffea arabica.
 It is also highly susceptible to leaf rust, which makes it too risky for many coffee producers to grow.

 This is the first harvest of Laurina that we've offered from Finca El Socorro, and it does not disappoint!